 Was it a success?
 Well yes and no. We managed to get a LOT of listeners, far more than the 20 people we had expected.
 But nowhere near what the big boys were hitting.
-Our show could be funny at times, and we like to think it was interesting, but fucking hell was it amateur.
+Our show could be funny at times, and we like to think it was interesting, but wow was it amateur.

 So we’re doing it again, we’re restarting the podcast, it’s a reboot.
 We’ll cover similar themes but in a better way.
 We’ll be more focused, better organised, and … Okay, I’ll level with you.
-It took us two weeks to record our new episode 1 and already we’re fucking things up.
+It took us two weeks to record our new episode 1 and already we’re messing things up.
 But in a charming way right?

 So what is different about our new podcast format?
 Well instead of randomly picking beers we’re following a plan.
 This series (8 episodes) will focus on the best of English beers.
 We’ll be looking at Newcastle Brown ale in this episode and then Badger beers in the second.
 Series Two will look at the Celtic nations (Wales, Scotland, Ireland), and in the future, we’ll look at Belgian, German, American etc …